shivali1709/TipCalculatoriOS/README.md

 The following **additional** features are implemented:

-- [ ]SPlit the bill among people and  show individual amount owed
+- [ ]Split the bill among people and  show individual amount owed

 ## Video Walkthrough